What pain and symptoms are associated with the Flexor Carpi Radialis muscle?

 Help with Flexor Carpi Radialis Wrist, Hand, and Forearm Pain

-Cold Therapy Gel For Arm, Elbow, and Hand Pain and Injury
+Cold Therapy Gel For Flexor Carpi Radialis Wrist and Hand Injury Pain

 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for overuse and repetitive use injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 It is a favorite of athletes for both swelling reduction and pain relief due to injury and repetitive motion soreness.